ChrystianMSC/Erl_cover/README.md

 An executable line contains an Erlang expression such as a matching or a function call.
 A blank line or a line containing a comment, function head or pattern in a case- or receive statement is not executable.

 **This project** aims to expand the cover tool and support branch coverage for Erlang (and Elixir).
 A branch a possible execution path the code can take after a decision such as an if statement, thus giving a more detailed output on test coverage.

+It was made in UFMG at the compilers Lab in partnership with the Elixir/Dashbit team

 ## How to use it